 In the language of the Yoruba people, ibeji means twin: ibi for born and eji for two.
 They represent the figure of a deceased twin.

 This ibedji is then treated as the missing child would have been.
-It is the mother who must take care of him; she can wash and feed him regularly.
-If she dies, it is the remaining twin who takes over.
+It is the mother who has to take care of him; she can wash and feed him regularly.
+If she dies, the remaining twin takes over.

 Sometimes a man would also have ibeji carved for his wife to induce pregnancy.